Ignaz Schütz

 Ignaz Robert Schütz (1867, Březová (Moravia) – 1927, Brno) was a Czech–German mathematician and a physicist.

-He studied at the University of Munich where in 1894 he obtained a Ph.D in physics.
-Schütz was assistant to Ludwig Boltzmann in Munich from 1891 to 1894, the year of Boltzmann's departure from Munich.
-In 1897, Ignaz R. Schütz, then a member of the Institute for Theoretical Physics at Göttingen, showed how time translational symmetry induces conservation of energy.
+He studied at the Ludwig-Maximilians-Universität München where in 1894 he obtained a Ph.D in physics.
+Schütz was assistant to Ludwig Boltzmann at the Ludwig-Maximilians-Universität München from 1891 to 1894, the year of Boltzmann's departure from the Ludwig-Maximilians-Universität München.
+In 1897, Schütz, then a member of the Institute for Theoretical Physics at the University of Göttingen, showed how time translational symmetry induces conservation of energy.